amponsemmichael/clerk-auth/README.md

-#This application is to master the clerk authentication API integration into next App
+#I developed this application to master the clerk authentication API integration into the next App